 Christmas is fast approaching and I am glad to share with you this delicious Gingerbread Orange Cake Roll that is simply bursting with Christmas flavor.
 This cake roll consists of a moist and spiced gingerbread sponge cake that is filled with a creamy and orangey filling of Mascarpone and whipped cream, enriched with bits of candied orange peel for an amazing play of flavors and textures.
-Beautifully decorated in Christmas spirit with fresh rosemary, cinnamon sticks and kumquat slices will surely impress and delight your family and guests.
+Beautifully decorated in the Christmas spirit with fresh rosemary, cinnamon sticks, and kumquat slices will surely impress and delight your family and guests.

 Gingerbread Orange Cake Roll

 - 1/3 cup (70g) sugar

 - 1/3 cup (110g) molasses

 - 1 tsp (5g) vanilla extract

 - 1 tsp (5ml) orange juice

 - orange zest from an orange